GM-Samuelstein/alx-higher_level_programming/0x00-python-hello_world/README.md

 <li>How to import the Easter egg that prints "The Zen of Python" by Tim Peters.</li>
 <li>How to import the sys module and use the write function to print to stderr.</li>
 <li>How to compile a python file from the command line.</li>
+<li>How to check python code with the official python coding style, pycodestyle.</li>
 </ul>

 In the table below, you will find a brief description of what each script is doing.